-Software Component Sequence Tool Detailed Description SAP HANA Database 1 sapstartsrv See the information about starting and stopping SAP HANA systems in the SAP HANA Administration Guide.
-RTLCAR 2 STARTSAP Log on to the host of your central system as the SAP Administrator.
+Table 9 SAP HANA Database 1 sapstartsrv See the information about starting and stopping SAP HANA systems in the SAP HANA Administration Guide.
+2 RTLCAR STARTSAP Log on to the host of your central system as the SAP Administrator.
 Enter startsap ALL to start the SAP NetWeaver database, ABAP instances, and all other processes.
-SAP LT Replication Server (Optional) 3 SAP HANA Studio Use SAP HANA Studio to start replication of tables required by SAP Customer Activity Repository.
-See help.sap.com/car Installation and Upgrade Information Installation Guide for information on deployment options, which determine whether replication is necessary.
+3 SAP LT Replication Server Use SAP HANA Studio to SAP HANA Studio (Optional) start replication of tables required by SAP Customer Activity Repository.
+See help.sap.com/car > Installation and Upgrade Information > Installation Guide for information on deployment options, which determine whether replication is necessary.
 If replication is required, this guide also provides information on how to set up

 Software Component Sequence Tool Detailed Description table replication and which tables need to be replicated.
 For more information, see the SAP LT Replication Server Operations Guide.
 SAP LT Replication Service (Optional) 4 SAP HANA Studio Use SAP HANA Studio to stop replication of tables required by SAP Customer Activity Repository.
 For more information, see the SAP LT Replication Server Operations Guide.
 RTLCAR 5 STOPSAP Log onto the host of your central system as the SAP Administrator.
-Enter stopsap R3.
+Enter stopsap R3 .
 Note that the R3 switch does not stop the database simultaneously.
-To do so, use the command stopsap or stopsap ALL.
+To do so, use the command stopsap or stopsap ALL .
 SAP HANA Database 6 sapstartsrv See the information about starting and stopping SAP HANA systems in the SAP HANA Administration Guide.